mkmenta/python-package-example/docs/tutorials/documentation.rst

 ```````````````````````
 Now you will have to tell ``autodoc`` and ``autosummary`` where and how to work.
 This exact documentation is organized
 with ``.rst`` pages for each of the main modules and packages following ``pytorch``'s documentation's structure idea.
 Feel free to explore this documentation's code or any other one you like.
-In this section you will find the basics of
+In this section, you will find the basics of
 how they work.

 If you would like to create them automatically, you can run (in the ``/docs`` folder):